Why Each Enneagram Type Goes to Therapy

 • How to see the good and enoughness in themselves.

-Type 5 (The Observer) - often don't show up unless dragged into couples therapy
+Often don't show up unless dragged into couples therapy

 What they think they need